Labuschagne relishes Broad battle

 England supporters continue to debate the wisdom of leaving out veteran fast bowlers Broad, 35, and Anderson, 39, who each played in three out of five Tests in the one-sided Ashes defeat and were subsequently omitted entirely from the series defeat in the West Indies.

-"I can only speak from my experience, when the toss went up at the Gabba (Brisbane, first Test in December 2021) and there was no Stuart Broad or Jimmy Anderson, there were a few Australian batsmen going 'that is good news'," Labuschagne said.
+"I can only speak from my experience, when the toss went up at the Gabba [Brisbane, first Test in December 2021] and there was no Stuart Broad or Jimmy Anderson, there were a few Australian batsmen going 'that is good news'," Labuschagne said.

 "They're highly skilled individuals, highest wicket-takers for England, and I'm always shocked when I don't see them in a squad."